 A four-turn helical concentrating coil is specially designed to deliver uniform heat to the steel seat belt retraction gear.

 The c-lams are inserts for an automotive industry application.
-In production the robotic pick-and-place will occur for plastic overmolding after heating.
+In production the robotic pick-and-place will occur for plastic overmolding after heating by induction.